Displaying Empire

 The term “Company Painting” has come to stand in for works produced by artists associated with the East India Company over the course of the consolidation of the British Empire in India from the eighteenth to the twentieth centuries.
 Works in this broad category range from depictions of customs and occupations, natural history subjects, and topographical paintings embodying the complex visual processes that shaped Britain’s reimagination of India as an extension of its empire.

 This Winter Quarter 2026 museum seminar focused on a cache of Company-associated paintings, prints, and illustrated books in Northwestern’s Charles Deering McCormick Library of Special Collections and University Archives.
 Students conducted individual and collaborative research through the direct study of selected works and their colonial and art historical contexts; they also gained exposure to techniques of painting and print making and conservation science methods through the participation of the Library’s curators and conservators, as well as through colleagues at the Center for Scientific Studies in the Arts.
 The seminar involved a combination of independent research and collaborative work.
-Culminating in this physical exhibit at the Library, this course offered students the opportunity to write wall texts and labels, design object placement, and contribute to a digital companion site featuring their research on the works.
+Culminating in a physical exhibit at the Library, this course offered students the opportunity to write wall texts and labels, design object placement, and contribute to a digital companion site featuring their research on the works.

-The physical exhibit will be on display in Northwestern's Main Library April 2 - June 13, 2026
+Yuthika Sharma Assistant Professor, Department of Art History The physical exhibit will be on display in Northwestern's Main Library April 2 - June 13, 2026